MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-savedata-loaddata.md

 You can't use these functions inside a browser when:

 - Authoring the app in Power Apps Studio.
-- Running the app in the web player.

 To test your app, run it in Power Apps Mobile on an iPhone or Android device.